 Getting rid of bed bugs usually requires chemical treatments.
 Treating your bed and bedroom with insecticides can be harmful, so it is important to use products that can be used safely in bedrooms.
 Do not treat mattresses and bedding unless the label specifically says that you can use them on bedding.

 It is highly recommended that you hire an experienced pest control professional for bed bug extermination.

 How Do You Get Rid of Bed Bugs Naturally?

 Getting rid of bed bugs begins with cleaning up the places where bedbugs live.

 - Wash bedding, linens, curtains, and clothing in hot water and dry them on the highest dryer setting.

-- For items that can’t be washed such as, stuffed animals and shoes, place on a high dryer setting for 30 minutes.
+- For items that can’t be washed, such as stuffed animals and shoes, place on a high dryer setting for thirty minutes.

-- Use a zippered mattress protector to keep bedbugs from entering or escaping.
-Bedbugs may live up to 12 months without feeding, so keep the cover on your mattress for up to a year to make sure all bugs in the mattress are dead.
+- Use a zippered mattress protector to keep bed bugs from entering or escaping.
+Bed bugs may live up to twelve months without feeding, so keep the cover on your mattress for up to a year to make sure all bugs in the mattress are dead.
 Here are some bed bug encasement products that actually work.

 - Remove any clutter from around your bed.

 - If your mattress is infested, you may want to get rid of it and get a new one, but take care to eradicate bed bugs from the rest of your home or they will infect your new mattress.